-The Applied Optics Group supervises students studying for 3-year PhD and 1-year MSc (by research) degrees in Physics in the School of Physical Sciences (SPS).
-In addition to funded positions, which are advertised on the SPS website when they become available, we welcome applications from self-funded students at any time, and can also support strong candidates in applying for external funding.
+In addition to funded positions, which are advertised when they become available, we welcome applications from self-funded students at any time, and can also support strong candidates in applying for external funding.
+Various university scholarships are listed on the ‘Find a Scholarship‘ page.

 PhD and MSc projects are available in a broad range of areas around biomedical imaging and sensing, including in optical coherence tomography, photoacoustic imaging, confocal microscopy and endomicroscopy, optical design, light-tissue interaction and modelling, optical sources and fast tuneable lasers, signal processing methods and GPU processing.
 See the research overview and research projects pages for more details.